EwanDawson/google-cloud-run-audio-transcoder/README.md

 The service is designed to be deployed on Google Cloud Run.
 It listens on the port specified by the `PORT` environment variable, or `8080` if the variable is not set.
 The service does not require any special permissions, but the Google Cloud Run service account must have the necessary permissions to read and write to the GCS bucket.

-## Reuse and Iteration

-To reuse or iterate on this code, you can modify the `transcode_audio` function to handle different types of GCS events, transcode to different audio formats, or perform other types of processing on the files.
-You can also add more endpoints to the Flask app to handle different types of requests.

 ### Deploy to Cloud Run

 1. Select 'Deploy to Cloud Run' using the Cloud Code status bar.